zhong-j-yu/rekex/doc/UsersGuide.md

     record JsonArray( @Word("[")char bL, ... ) ...

-Be careful though.
-For example, the starting quote of a Json string cannot be a `@Word`, because whitespaces after the quote are characters in the string and cannot be skipped.
+    @Word({"+", "-"}) char op

+Be careful not to apply `@Word` on tokens that may be followed by whitespaces that cannot be skipped, for example, the starting quote of Json string.

 We'll also need to match optional whitespaces in some other places, notably leading whitespaces in inputs, which `@Word` doesn't address.